-Since machine learning is becoming increasingly more and more a part of our lives, it’s essential to understand recent trends and changes.
-Here are the top machine learning trends from 2018.
+Since machine learning models are becoming increasingly more and more a part of our lives, it’s essential to understand recent trends and changes.
+Here are the key trends in machine learning from 2018.

 1. The need for data scientists in the job market has increased